firogh/notes/net/net.md

 	tcp_sendmsg->skb_add_data_nocache()

 #TCP -- or some connetion scok
-* Connection-oriented communication -- Session and virtual circuits Connection-oriented (CO-mode[1]) communication is a network communication mode in telecommunications and computer networking, where a communication session or a semi-permanent connection is established before any useful data can be transferred, and where a stream of data is delivered in the same order as it was sent
-Connection-oriented communication may be a circuit switched connection, or a packet-mode virtual circuit connection.
-Layer 4 virtual circuits uses segment number fix routed reorder delivery.
-Same order delivery.
-* Reliability -- assured,Error detection and correction
-Error --  checksum, the transport protocol may check that the data is not corrupted ACK is an indiction of segments lost. correction -- Retransmission, ARQ,Automatic repeat request schemes may be used to retransmit lost or corrupted data. verify correct receipt by sending an ACK or NACK message to the sender.
-* Flow control
+## Componets
+### Handshak
-Sliding Window
+### Sliding window protocol
+Sliding window protocols are used where reliable in-order delivery of packets is required.
+For every ack packet received, the window slides by one packet (logically) to transmit one new packet.
+### ARQ
+ack and timeout
+Sliding window protocol is based on automatic repeat request/ARQ My conclusion: in practice TCP is a mixture between both GBN and SR.
+*Go-Back-N

+* Selective repeat
-* Congestion control
+###Congestion control
 icsk_ca_ops;
 tcp_ack {
 tcp_cong_avoid
 tcp_fastretrans_alert
 tcp_slow_start}
 TCP send queue len /proc/sys/net/core/wmem_default

+## Services
+* Connection-oriented communication -- Session and virtual circuits Connection-oriented (CO-mode[1]) communication is a network communication mode in telecommunications and computer networking, where a communication session or a semi-permanent connection is established before any useful data can be transferred, and where a stream of data is delivered in the same order as it was sent
+Connection-oriented communication may be a circuit switched connection, or a packet-mode virtual circuit connection.
+Layer 4 virtual circuits uses segment number fix routed reorder delivery.
+Same order delivery.
+* In-order
+* Flow control
+* Congestion avoidence
+* Reliability -- assured,Error detection and correction
+Error --  checksum, the transport protocol may check that the data is not corrupted ACK is an indiction of segments lost. correction -- Retransmission, ARQ, Automatic repeat request schemes may be used to retransmit lost or corrupted data. verify correct receipt by sending an ACK or NACK message to the sender.
+##FAQ
+* What about TCP sequence number warp around
+PAWS use timestamp and RTT to solve this problem.

 ##FIXME
 * Create TCP options